 This program offers professional preparation in music with specialization in music education.
 The curriculum is designed to prepare students as professional teachers of music.
 Students following any of the music education or elective studies options are required to present an acceptable senior half recital in the major performance medium.
-Students following any of the music education options must have a minimum gpa of 2.5 in all of the following areas: cumulative gpa, Professional Education Core with a C or better in each course, and academic major (and minor if any) with a C or better in each course.
-Students certifying as majors in any of the music education options must also certify as majors in the College of Education.
+Students following any of the music education options must have a minimum GPA of 2.5 in all of the following areas: cumulative GPA, Professional Education Core with a C or better in each course, and academic major (and minor if any) with a C or better in each course.
+Students admitted as majors in any of the music education options must also be admitted as majors in the College of Education.

 Bachelor of Music in Music Education, option without endorsement